 Network Quality Testing: Satellite Optimization Techniques

 One way to combat poor network quality and ensure better performance is through traffic management and satellite load testing.
 When the network load increases beyond a crucial point, the network buffer overflows, and packets begin to get lost.
 This congestion can cause serious delays or even application failure.

 Using traffic management functions such as resource reservation, congestion control, traffic shaping, and buffer management can help maintain a good connection.
 The goal of these functions is to ensure fairness by distributing resources efficiently.

 Some satellite modems also have QoS capabilities.
 QoS mechanisms provide relief from congestion by determining which traffic should be prioritized.
 Based on policies set by administrators or service agreements, certain traffic is considered critical and given higher priority over other types of traffic.
 By identifying the destination, protocols used, packet size, and other factors a satellite modem can determine which traffic should be sent over which paths.

 These techniques aim to eliminate bottlenecks and minimize queue delays, but the only way to know if the implementation was successful is through proper testing like a dropped packets test.
-However, testing over satellites comes with its own set of challenges.
+However, network quality testing over satellites comes with its own set of challenges.